CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 more off;
 ```

+Run Octave from command-line via `octave --no-gui` and then `cd ~/Code/Psychtoolbox` and run `SetupPsychToolbox`.

 ## Problems

 Currently font enumeration is not working, and cannot use a 32bit buffer using `PsychImaging`.
 32-bit rendering was fixed in a recent PTB update, Mario says fonts work, the only thing broken ATM is HDMI audio.

 ## Interface to GPIO?

+PTB has a demo: `RaspberryPiGPIODemo.m`

 https://github.com/gnu-octave/octave-rpi-gpio